luigibolovan/ces-qa-plugin/README.md

 # ces-qa-plugin
-# SCC code analysis tool wrapper for DX-platform
+# SCC wrapper for DX-platform